alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 The code seems a little difficult to follow, bet lets postpone the re-factoring for later.

 Lets try to implement the denormalize_to for user name.
 Basic flow being: A publisher hooks into user and starts broadcasting created, destroyed and name_changed event.
 We are only interested in name change here, so we implement a subscriber syncing user name in his posts on name change and ignore the created and destroyed events.
 We can implement another subscriber to sync changes in comments.
-In future if we start denormalizing user name to someplace else, we can implement addiotnal subscriber to handle synching of changes.
+In future if we start denormalizing user name to someplace else, we can implement additional subscriber to handle syncing of changes.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/user.rb